DamianDaniel/fluid-linux/README.md

-# Fluid Linux
+# BorealOS

 <img src=".assets/fluid.svg" alt="Fluid Linux logo" width="180" align="right">

-Fluid Linux is a Alpine-based desktop Linux distribution for x86_64 systems.
-It aims to provide a clean Alpine experience without the usual systemd-based setup.
+BorealOS is a Alpine-based desktop Linux distribution for x86_64 systems.
+It aims to provide a clean Alpine experience without the usual systemd setup using aurorad which keeps the compatibility of systemd but removes the unnecessary and hated features.

-The project plans to use **finit**, or alternatively **laked**, as its init system.

 ---